 - Fill out a personality profile/animal history form to let interested people know more about your pet.
 Be honest – creating realistic expectations is the best way to ensure a new home is a forever home.
 You can find examples online but include things like health conditions (spayed/neutered, food allergies, etc.), behaviors (house trained, destructive, likes toys, exercise needs, etc.), sleep conditions (bed, crate, indoors), reactions to others (animals, kids, men, strangers, etc.) – the more information you provide, the better the potential outcome.
 Here’s a sample resume made for a landlord.

 - Get your pet’s medical history records from your vet.

 - Take your pet to a groomer.
 A pretty and clean pet is a more adoptable pet!

 - Take great photos of your pet.
 Here are some tips on how.

 - Start with your circle: Friends, family and people that you work with are the best way to start.
 Ask them to ask ten friends as well.

 - Contact the individual/breeder/shelter/rescue group where you acquired your pet.
 They may be willing to take your pet back or assist you in finding him/her a new home.

-- Place ads in Rehome, Valley Humane, Petfinder and Craigslist, and share on social media sites like Facebook, Twitter, and Instagram.
+- Place ads in Rehome, Valley Humane and Get Your Pet, and share on social media sites like Facebook, Instagram, Twitter and Nextdoor.
 Include a color photo in the advertisement and description of your pet along with contact information.
 If your pet is spayed or neutered, be sure to mention this.